-- 1. One nomination letter from an individual who has firsthand knowledge of the nominee's efforts in the advancement of equity, diversity and inclusion in the cancer research ecosystem in Canada (nominator) - 2.
-Two reference letters from individuals who have directly observed or benefitted from the nominee's leadership in fostering inclusive excellence (referees)

-Note: one or more of the letters may include testimonials from individuals whose career trajectories, research programs, etc. have been impacted directly by the efforts of the individual in order to support the statements made by the referee.
-Testimonials must be cohesively presented (i.e. avoid snippets/blurbs) and will help present a complete picture of the nominees and what they have accomplished.
+- 1. One nomination letter from an individual who has firsthand knowledge of the nominee's efforts in the advancement of equity, diversity, inclusion and accessibility in the cancer research ecosystem in Canada (nominator) - 2.
+Two reference letters from individuals who have directly observed or benefitted from the nominee's leadership in fostering inclusive excellence (referees) - Note: one or more of the letters may include testimonials from individuals whose career trajectories, research programs, etc. have been impacted directly by the efforts of the individual in order to support the statements made by the referee.
+Testimonials must be cohesively presented (i.e. avoid snippets/blurbs) and will help present a complete picture of the nominee and what they have accomplished.

 The nomination letter (maximum 4 pages) and reference letters (maximum 2 pages each) must be submitted in PDF format, presented on official letterhead (as applicable), dated and signed.
-Nominators and referees are to include a brief description of their credentials as well as their professional relationship with the applicant to put their recommendations into context.
+Nominators and referees are to include a brief description of their position as well as their professional relationship with the applicant to put their recommendations into context.

-The letters should collectively contain the following information:
+The three (3) letters should collectively contain the following information:

-- a concise description of the candidate's contributions which could be used in a public citation for the award - a detailed description of the candidate's efforts/actions towards fostering inclusive excellence in Canada's cancer research ecosystem - a detailed account of the specific impact(s) on Canada's cancer research ecosystem diversity - evidence (if applicable) that the candidate is viewed as an equity, diversity and inclusion leader in Canada - note that the nominee does not have to be a cancer (or equity, diversity and inclusion) researcher, but if their program of research focuses on equity, diversity and inclusion this should be highlighted.
+- a detailed description of the candidate's efforts/actions towards fostering inclusive excellence in Canada's cancer research ecosystem - a detailed account of the specific impact(s) on Canada's cancer research ecosystem - evidence (if applicable) that the candidate is viewed as an equity, diversity, inclusion and accessibility leader in Canada - note that the nominee does not have to be a cancer (or equity, diversity and inclusion) researcher, but if their program of research focuses on equity, diversity, inclusion and accessibility this should be highlighted.